tensorflow/cloud/src/python/tensorflow_cloud/core/README.md

 **Warning like**: Docker base image '2.4.0.dev20200720' does not exist.
 Using the latest TF nightly build.

-**Solution**: If you do not provide `docker_base_image` param, then by default we use pre-built TF docker images as base image.
+**Solution**: If you do not provide `docker_config.base_image` param, then by default we use pre-built TF docker images as base image.
 If you do not have TF installed on the environment where `run` is called, then TF docker image for the `latest` stable release will be used.
 Otherwise, the version of the docker image will match the locally installed TF version.
 However, pre-built TF docker images aren't available for TF nightlies except for the latest.
 So, if your local TF is an older nightly version, we upgrade to the latest nightly automatically and raise this warning.